THE INSTITUTE OF MEAT

 The Institute of Meat was formed in 1946 as the meat industry’s education and examining body and hosts the annual Prizegiving awards together with The Worshipful Company of Butchers.

-Three good reasons to enter the 2023 Prizegiving
+Three good reasons to enter the Apprenticeship Prizegiving Awards

 The Annual Prizegiving Awards in February have been held for almost 30 years.
 People often say that we’re ‘lucky’ to get such a good number of nominations.
 CEO, Keith Fisher’s response is?